skypjack/eventpp/README.md

 Minimal C++ message system aimed to work as an event bus for the application.

-This class is not meant as a drop-in replacement for the `std:function`.
+This class is not meant as a drop-in replacement for the `std::function`.
 That is not the purpose of these classes nor the expectation is to get better performance.<br/>
 This is meant as an *event bus*, nothing more.